nolauren/workshops/urdhpedagogy/projects.md

 Below is a list of projects that involved a university course.
 I have included the name of the school since the kind of institution shapes the pedagogical context.
-This list is built for a DH Pedagogy Seminar that I am running at the University of Richmond and is by no means exhaustive.
+This list is built for a DH Pedagogy Seminar that I am running at the University of Richmond over the 18-18 academic year.
+It is by no means exhaustive.
 Please feel free to email me at ltilton AT richmond DOT edu if you'd like to be added or if information is incorrect/changed.

 ## Omeka
 - University of Richmond: [Objects of American Studies](http://objectsofamst.omeka.net/)